kquicos24-byte/facility-reservation-system/README.md

 ## License

-This project is for educational purposes (SAD Lab 4 - Section B).
+This project is for educational purposes (SAD Lab 4 - Section A).